-25

-Explainer visual Trade over Aid

-hat is true for Ethiopia is true for most Coffee Growing Countries.
+OUR ORIGIN - WHY THE HECK ETHIOPIA Trade over Aid hat is true for Ethiopia is true for most Coffee Growing Countries.
 Their shocking dependency on aid shows the accuracy of Jason Hickel's book "The Divide".
 The comforting tale we are being told, that poverty is a natural phenomenon that can be fixed with aid, is just not true.
-Development aid is not closing the gab between the global South and North.
+Development aid is not closing the gap between the global South and North.
 Not by a long shot.
 Since 1960, this income gap has roughly tripled in size.
 Development aid has become a cover up for a handful of multinationals extracting more wealth than ever before.
 Unprecedented even compared to colonial times.
-Today 4.3 billion people, or 60% of the world's population, live on less than \$5 a day.
-The richest eight people in the world now control the same amount of wealth as the poorest 50% of global
+According to the World Bank nearly 50% of the world's population, live on less than \$5 a day.
+The richest eight people in the world now control the same amount of wealth as the poorest 50% of global population.

-population.
 You don't need to be a woke lefty to consider this to be ridiculous or a rightwing radical to be afraid that this poverty will wind up on your doorstep.
 All we need to do is to share our economic activities and wealth more equally.
-We started in Ethiopia but our ambition is to unleash the power of coffee worldwide.
+We started in Ethiopia and started in Kenya but our ambition is to unleash the power of coffee worldwide.

-Guido, Founder Moyee coffee < THE GLOBAL COFFEE CHAIN IN A NUTSHELL t's confusing, we know, but here's our attempt to simplify it to the essentials.
-A coffee bean begins life as a cherry growing on (in our case) wild forest-shaded plants attended to by farmers.
-These farmers contribute the most to the coffee chain, but receive the least.
-Once harvested, the beans are washed, cleaned and dried and become what we call green (unprocessed) beans.
+Guido, Founder Moyee coffee < THE GLOBAL COFFEE Chain in a nutshell green (unprocessed) beans.
 In their journey from highlands to harbors for export, various middlemen handle the green beans and take a small piece of the profit.
 The roasting and packaging of green beans takes place almost exclusively abroad, primarily because this is where the real value is created.
 This entire process was created and is dominated by a few Big Coffee multinationals, who have tweaked the system so they and they alone can make 'Big Bucks'.
 Moyee FairChain Coffee is an alternative to all that.
 By roasting in Country Of origin instead of exporting away green beans, more profit remains in the hands of the men and women who contribute greatest to the chain.
 And since we remove all middle men muddle, creating an ultra-short chain, you can enjoy premier grand cru coffees for affordable prices.
-Everybody wins with FairChain, Now that wasn't so difficult, was it?
+Everybody wins with FairChain, Now that wasn't so difficult, was it? <